Faith in AI can narrow the futures individuals consider: Data and materials availability

 Posterior distributions were estimated using the No-U-Turn Sampler (NUTS), a variant of Hamiltonian Monte Carlo, implemented in PyMC (v5.27.0).
 We ran four parallel chains with 2,000 iterations each, discarding the first 1,000 iterations of each chain as warmup, yielding 4,000 posterior samples.
 Convergence was assessed using the Gelman–Rubin statistic ($\hat{R}$), and all parameters satisfied $\hat{R} < 1.01$.

-\paragraph*{Modeling results.} First, we compared the goodness-of-fit of the four candidate models using LOO, WAIC, and WBIC (Table~\ref{tab:study02_model_selection}).
-The system-mediated internal coherence model provided the best fit across all metrics.
+\paragraph*{Modeling results} First, we compared the goodness-of-fit of the four candidate models using LOO, WAIC, and WBIC.
+The mixture reasoning model provided the best fit across all metrics (Extended Data Table~\ref{tab:study02_model_selection}).
 This result suggests that variation in perceived predictiveness alone cannot fully account for the observed choice patterns, and that incorporating an internal coherence component improves the model's explanatory power.

-To further examine how the presence of system's prediction influenced participants' behavior, we inspected the posterior distributions of the parameters in the winning model.
+To further examine how prediction framing influenced participants’ behavior, we inspected the posterior distributions of the parameters in the winning model.
 The inverse temperature parameter ($\tau$) was estimated at 0.263 (95\% HDI: [0.216, 0.315]), indicating that participants' choices were systematically related to the expected utility differences implied by the model.

 We then compared the estimated internal-coherence parameters for the AI condition ($q_{AI}$) and the random control condition ($q_{random}$).
+In the model, greater internal coherence corresponds to a higher probability of evaluating the task through evidential rather than causal reasoning.
 The posterior mean of $q_{AI}$ was 0.682 (95\% HDI: [0.425, 0.927]), whereas the posterior mean of $q_{random}$ was lower at 0.443 (95\% HDI: [0.076, 0.836]).
 However, the posterior probability that $q_{AI} > q_{random}$ was 82.6\%, which does not reach a conventional evidential threshold (e.g., 95\%).

-Together, these results indicate that a model combining perceived predictiveness $\Pr(P=AA)$ with internal coherence $\Pr(A=AA)$ provides the best account of the observed behavior.
-This pattern is consistent with the proposed predictive-binding mechanism, in which perceived predictiveness interacts with anticipated–action coherence to shape decision evaluation.
-They further suggest that AI framing may increase the tendency for participants to evaluate decisions through internal coherence, although the present data do not provide decisive statistical evidence for this difference.
+Together, these results indicate that a model combining perceived predictiveness with a mixture of causal and evidential reasoning provides the best account of the observed behavior.
+Models assuming solely causal reasoning provided a substantially poorer fit than models allowing for evidential reasoning.
+These findings are consistent with the interpretation that participants used a mixture of causal and evidential reasoning when evaluating AI predictions, with evidential reasoning arising from both perceived predictiveness and internal coherence.
+They further suggest that AI framing may increase the tendency to evaluate decisions through evidential rather than causal reasoning, although the present data do not provide decisive statistical evidence for this difference.